 The Holding Company was formed by the combination of two TCP managed funds, Special Value Bond Fund II, LLC, or SVBF II, and Special Value Absolute Return Fund, LLC, or SVAR.
 In August 2006, investors holding interests totaling approximately 76% and 92% of the net asset value of SVBF II and SVAR respectively, combined and extended their investments into the Holding Company resulting in proceeds to the Holding Company of approximately \$419 million.
 The net internal rate of return, or net IRR, which is imputed annual return over an investment period and, mathematically, is the rate of return at which the discounted cash flows equal the initial cash outlays, of SVBF II, from formation on August 31, 2000 until the end of July 2006, was approximately 24.3%.
 The net IRR of SVAR, from formation on June 12, 2002 until the end of July 2006, was approximately 16.3%.
+The net IRR of the Holding Company, from formation through December 31, 2011, was approximately 0.7%.
 Returns of SVBF II and SVAR are not representative of potential returns of the Company upon conversion to a BDC because SVBF II's and SVAR's leverage was greater than the Company's and because their investment policies (which were substantially the same as the Company's to date) were different than those the Company intends to pursue upon conversion to a BDC.
 See "Risks Risks related to our business."
 We may not replicate the Company's or SVBF II's and SVAR's historical performance or the historical performance of other entities managed or supported by TCP.
 The Holding Company also issued \$23,500 liquidation preference of preferred interests to various investors, all of which has been redeemed.